While still a young organization. Ocean Wishes has been successful in helping children all around the world. Below are some of our success stories.

 It is in the nature of us all to want to give back some of the good that has played a role in our life.
 That is how it was when Beneath the Sea’s Ocean Pals took on the job of helping the Maria Fareri Children’s Hospital at the Westchester Medical Center.
 It was with the intention of introducing the love of the sea, and the vibrancy of the sea’s life to youngsters trapped in medical problems, caught in the routine of hospital life, and the frightening mysteries the hospital contained.

-Ocean Pals, looking to focus their energies, created The Sea of Tomorrow Society, as a means of fund raising and implementing those energies.
-Then we looked to the dive industry and its leaders as a means of raising the funds and creating the interest that would permit us the reality of idea.
+Ocean Pals, looking to focus their energies, created The Sea of Tomorrow Society, as a means of fundraising and implementing those energies.
+Then we looked to the dive industry and its leaders as a means of raising the funds and creating the interest that would permit us the reality of the idea.

 Support was swift and generous from all quarters of the dive industry, none more so than from the industry leaders such as Kids Sea Camp … setting the standards for the quality of dive adventure and learning, safety, and responsibility Kids Sea Camp & Ocean Wishes Foundation have given to the children of the Maria Fareri Children’s Hospital with a warm hand in support through trips, marine art and financial donations at the Sea of Tomorrow’s silent auction designed to raise funds for this healing World of Water.